hmrc/translation/README.md

 ## Git Msg to Csv (Compare current message versions, with a previous git commit)
 1. Specify the git project you want to examine.
-2. Specift the commit reference of the last time the Welsh translations were updated.
+2. Specify the commit reference of the last time the Welsh translations were updated.
 If there are no previous Welsh translations, just put __master__, instead.
 3. Click the button at the bottom, to create the csv file.

 # Example Output csv